 In the course of the morning the church bells resumed their chimes.
 We heard them all around.
 Then having nothing more to do at L'Hôtel de Ville we were sent to rejoin the rest of the company who had been fighting at the Luxembourg.
 We crossed the bridge which had been immediately to our left.
 We saw some of our Company's tanks nearby and were directed to the Place de la Sorbonne where we parked.
 I saw the Lutzen firing.
 It was positioned on the Boulevard St Michel opposite the Place de la Sorbonne, but I do not know what it was firing at.
 My Free French friend Marcel Guénan was the driver of that tank and I clearly remember seeing him come out of the tank bare headed when the firing was over.
 We stayed at the Place de la Sorbonne that afternoon and all night (25/26 August).

-The 25th of August was the festival of St Louis [the saint's day] and our Lieutenant was delighted.
+The 25th of August was the festival of St Louis [the saint day] and our Lieutenant was delighted.
 During the day we received a delivery of fuel and food and received the very white bread which Parisians had not seen for years.
 All about, it was party time.
 We distributed our supplies to the children.
 All of a sudden a burst of sub-machine-gun fire rang out from one of the apartments in the Place de la Sorbonne and bullets ricocheted off the cobbles.
 By reflex I roughly shoved a young boy and girl I had been talking with round the side of Montmirail and sheltered them with my body.
-[Then in a typical act of bravery Lieutenant Michard went into the Sorbonne and climbed onto the huge dome atop the roof to try to spot the German sniper] When it was all over I returned to our conversation.
+[Then in a typical act of bravery Lieutenant Michard climbed onto the Sorbonne's huge dome atop the roof to try to spot the German sniper] When it was all over I returned to our conversation.
 We were sat against the front of the tank when a passer by took a photo.
 He asked me for my military mail address and had the kindness to send me the photo.
 In October 1945 I married the young lady and we will always have this precious souvenir of the Place de la Sorbonne.